thiagoperes/IDMPhotoBrowser/README.markdown

 ## New features:
 - Uses ARC
-- Uses SDWebImage for image loading
+- Uses PINRemoteImage for image loading
 - Image progress shown
 - Minimalistic Facebook-like interface, swipe up/down to dismiss
 - Ability to add custom actions on the action sheet